 The fifth major event in the land history of Alaska occurred in 1971, with the passage of the Alaska Native Claims Settlement Act.
 That law gave (or, more properly, gave back) 44 million acres to Alaska’s Native Peoples, along with $1 billion to support community investments.
 The land was divvied up into 13 regional “native corporations” and 224 village corporations.

 These native, federal and state lands comprise more than 98% of Alaska’s land.
-The federal lands are what most Americans consider their slice of Alaska (60% of the total), lands that are home to our love affair with the Alaska.
+The federal lands are what most Americans consider their slice of Alaska (60% of the total), lands that are home to our love affair with Alaska.
 The three largest land stewards are the US Forest Service (78 million acres), Bureau of Land Management (78 million acres), and US Fish and Wildlife Service (71 million acres).
 Some of this land is protected for wildlife, but most of it is available for multiple uses.

 The most stunning lands are, of course, the national parks and other National Park Service (NPS) units.
 In its 48 million acres, the NPS lists 24 national park units (parks, monuments, preserves and historical parks) along with 13 Wild and Scenic Rivers.
 The largest is Wrangell-St. Elias National Park and Preserve, 13.2 million acres in area (about the same size as Vermont, New Hampshire combined, as long as you throw in Rhode Island).
-Seven of the ten largest national parks are in Alaska.
+Seven of the ten largest national parks in the U.S. are in Alaska.
 The third largest is Denali National Park, home of the highest mountain in North America, Mount McKinley (20,308 feet above sea level).

 And wild is what Alaska should be.
 We need it.
 John Muir knew we needed it, too: